For more information about the Qualifying English Test (QET) and how to register for it click here.

 The purposes of the QET are to:

 Though there is no specific recommended preparation for the QET, students should ensure that they are familiar with the format of the QET.
-Students are required to read two to three texts and then respond to the question prompt.
-They need to show that they can use English accurately to write an academic text.
-Some of the general features of good academic writing include:
+Students are required to read two texts and then respond to the question prompt.
+They need to show that they can use English accurately to write an argumentative essay.
+The essay will be assessed for its content, organisation and language.

 Students should note that the University reserves the right to study students' QET essays for research purposes.

-For more information on the modules, ES1000 and ES1102/ES1103*, please refer to the Undergraduate Modules page on CELC website.
+For more information on the modules, ES1000 and ES1103, please refer to the Undergraduate Modules page on CELC website.